kaji-bikash/cf.files/README.md

 ## What is cf.files?

-**This setup is an opinionated dotfiles taking major inspiration from YADR.
+**This setup is an opinionated dotfiles taking major inspiration from YADR(http://skwp.github.com/dotfiles).
 YADR will make your heart sing if you are using MacVIM for RAILS development.**

   * cf.files makes some educated assumptions and based on that makes curated settings.
   * All things are vimized: irb, postres command line, etc.
   * Optimized support for Solarized color scheme only, everything guaranteed to Look Good.
 Your eyes will thank you.
+  * We personally like history substring search,vimification on non-shell prompts, geeky irb and supercool repeat rate in your code editor of choice.

 ## Installation